Why you’re obsessed with checking your partner’s phone and how to break the unhealthy habit

 You have to be completely present in the reality of your relationship to know what’s true.

 When there’s unresolved trauma, your brain and nervous system are incapable of staying in the present reality.
-Any faint reminder of past hurt – whether it’s a “weird” way your partner looked at you when you asked who they’re texting, or that they’ve come home 20 minutes later than usual and said they just lost track of time– will trigger old memories of past trauma and make it feel like they’re happening ALL over again in the present future with your current partner.
+Any faint reminder of past hurt – whether it’s a “weird” way your partner looked at you when you asked who they’re texting, or that they’ve come home 20 minutes later than usual because they “lost track of time”– they will trigger old memories of past trauma and make it feel like they’re happening ALL over again in the present with your current partner.

 If this is happening to you, it doesn’t mean that you’re broken or damaged goods.
 This is how unresolved trauma impacts everyone.
 Until you release that trauma from your body and nervous system, it will continue to hijack you at every phone beep, pop-up notification, and more.